Home page of www.weldreality.com.

 for through thickness tension testing of steel plates.

-For electrode selection watch out for the compatibility of the
+For electrode selection examine the compatibility of the

 base metal's yield - tensile strengths, and the metal's primary alloy content.